-This bill amends the existing tax credit provisions for the restoration and preservation of historic structures in Kansas, specifically targeting the percentage of tax credits based on city populations and expenditure amounts.
-The bill establishes different credit percentages: 25% for expenditures between $5,000 and $50,000 in cities with populations over 50,000, 40% for expenditures of $50,000 or more in the same cities, and 40% for expenditures of $5,000 or more in cities with populations of 50,000 or less.
+This bill amends the existing tax credit provisions for the restoration and preservation of historic structures in Kansas, specifically targeting the percentage of tax credits based on city populations and the amount of expenditures.
+The new language introduces different credit percentages: 25% for expenditures between $5,000 and $50,000 in cities with populations over 50,000, 40% for expenditures of $50,000 or more in the same cities, and 40% for expenditures of $5,000 or more in cities with populations of 50,000 or less.
 Additionally, it allows for a 40% credit for certain non-income producing historic structures exempt from federal income tax.
-The bill also includes provisions for the carryover of excess credits and the taxation of interest earned on loans to qualified taxpayers.
+The bill also includes provisions for the carryover of excess credits and the ability to transfer tax credits between parties.

 Statutes affected: As introduced: 79-32